dyne/Zenroom/lib/blindzap/docs/niwi-simplification-optimization-review.md

 | `npro_gamma_serialize` | not yet measured | Requires the observed proving fixture that supplies Gamma. |
 | `niwi_extract_rpbsch` | not yet measured | Requires a valid RPBSch proof and matching observed Gamma. |
 | `extracted_relation_revalidate` | not yet measured | Is internal to successful RPBSch extraction and cannot be separated without a new hook. |

+## Pedersen H Caching Decision

+No local Pedersen-H derivation cache is added at this stage.
+The current `commitment_key` benchmark row is below the clock resolution (`0.002 us` per iteration in the latest clean run), while CMT3 proving and verification dominate the measured boundary.
+Adding cache state without a measurable benefit would increase ownership and lifetime complexity without improving the paper flow.